 Channel 5 · Litigation forum

 ICCR + As You Sow v.
 SEC (D.D.C.
 Mar.
 19, 2026; APA challenge, pending) · New York City Employees’ Retirement System v.
 AT&T Inc. (S.D.N.Y. filed Feb.
 17, 2026; settled Feb.
-26, 2026) · Nathan Cummings Foundation v.
+26, 2026) · Nathan Cummings Found. v.
 Axon Enterprise, Inc. (D.D.C. filed Feb.
-2026; PI hearing Mar.
-4, 2026; reported settled Mar.
-2026) · Masters v.
+17, 2026; PI hearing initially set Mar.
+4, 2026, rescheduled to Mar.
+11, 2026; reported settled before Mar.
+11 hearing) · Masters v.
 PepsiCo, Inc., No. 7:26-cv-01432 (S.D.N.Y. filed Feb.
 19, 2026; settled; PETA staff are the named plaintiffs as PepsiCo shareholders) · Fonds Des Missions v.
 UnitedHealth (PI denied Apr.
 15, 2026) · As You Sow v.
 Chubb Ltd. (D.D.C. filed Mar.
 3, 2026; PI denied Mar.
 31, 2026; MTD denied without prejudice; As You Sow ordered to serve Chubb within 120 days; case proceeds) · DiNapoli v.
-BJ’s (status pending) · all case cards require PACER docket verification
+BJ’s Wholesale Club Holdings, Inc., No. 26-cv-11075 (D. Mass. filed Mar.
+2, 2026; PI granted Apr.
+22, 2026) (Apr.
+23 is the Comptroller’s press-release date) · all case cards require PACER docket verification

 Interfaith Center on Corporate Responsibility v.
 SEC